 To polish the surface of the tea kettle, simply wipe it with a soft cloth soaked in tea.
 This will help keep it glossy.
 Also, keep your kettle away from the stovetop.
 So there are fewer chances of oils coming into contact with the kettle.

 How much do cast iron tea kettles cost?

 Tetsubins or cast iron tea kettles usually cost a bit more than cast iron teapots.
-They run anywhere from less than $100, but hand made versions usually start at several hundred dollars for even small versions.
+They run anywhere from less than $100, but handmade versions typically start at several hundred dollars for even smaller versions.
 I recommend the Iwachu Japanese iron Tetsubin Tea kettle.

-A cast iron kettle is a great addition to any serious tea-brewing collection.
+A cast-iron kettle is a must for any tea enthusiast.
 These durable vessels can be handed down from generation to generation.
 Cast-iron kettles have many uses aside from just brewing water for tea.
 They also make pretty decorative items to display in your kitchen and are often a focal point with guests.